 In 2016, both Chinook and Chum Salmon harvesting from Refuge waters were closed to nonsubsistence users so that the Federal in-season manager could continue implementing schedules, openings, closures, and methods through the timing of the Chum Salmon run, which overlaps the Chinook Salmon run.
-The Federal in-season manager regulated subsistence fishing by closing and opening Refuge waters to the use of gillnets.
+The Federal in-season manager, in consultation with the Kuskokwim River Inter-Tribal Fish Commission, regulated subsistence fishing by closing and opening Refuge waters to the use of gillnets.
 Harvests of fish other than Chinook and Chum Salmon were allowed only with methods that allowed live release of Chinook Salmon.
 The State closed the directed Chinook and Chum Salmon sport fisheries and the State closed the Refuge waters to the use of gillnets.

-In 2017 and 2018, Chinook Salmon harvesting in Refuge waters was closed to nonsubsistence users.
-The Federal in-season manager regulated subsistence fishing by closing and opening Refuge waters to the use of gillnets.
+In 2017 through 2019, Chinook Salmon harvesting in Refuge waters was closed to nonsubsistence users.
+The Federal in-season manager, in consultation with the Kuskokwim River Inter-Tribal Fish Commission, regulated subsistence fishing by closing and opening Refuge waters to the use of gillnets.
 Harvests of fish other than Chinook Salmon were allowed only with methods that allowed live release of Chinook Salmon.
 Gillnet use in non-salmon bearing tributaries remained open to subsistence users.
 The State closed the directed Chinook sport fisheries in the drainage, and the State closed Refuge waters to the use of gillnets.